 Inspecting a septic system involves evaluating the condition and function of all components of the system, including the septic tank, pump chamber, and drain field.
 The inspection process typically includes a visual examination of the entire system, including the tank, inlet and outlet pipes, and the condition of the soil in the drain field.
 The inspector will also check the condition of the tank's inlet and outlet pipes.
 They will also check the condition of the drain field, looking for signs of saturation or standing water.
 Based on the findings, the inspector may recommend repairs, maintenance, or replacement of the system.
 It's recommended to have the septic system inspected at least once every 3-5 years or as needed.

 Private well inspecting is the process of evaluating the condition and safety of a well that supplies drinking water to a private residence.
 This includes checking for potential contamination sources, evaluating the well structure and condition, and testing the water for various contaminants.
 The inspection process typically includes a visual inspection of the wellhead, well casing, and surrounding area, as well as water testing for bacteria, nitrates, and arsenic.
 The inspector will also check the well's water supply and pressure, and evaluate the well's location in relation to potential sources of contamination.
-Based on the findings, the inspector may recommend repairs, treatment, or other measures to ensure the well is safe and reliable.
+Based on the findings, the inspector may recommend repairs, treatment, or other measures to ensure the well is safe and reliable for continued use.